Leeds United F.C.–Millwall F.C. rivalry: Animosity continues into the Championship: 2011–

-In the 2017–18 season, Millwall rejoined Leeds in the Championship after a two year absence.
+In the 2017–18 season, Millwall rejoined Leeds in the Championship after a two-year absence.
 The sides met at the Den on 16 September 2017, with Leeds unbeaten and top of the Championship table.
 An Aiden O'Brien goal won the game for Millwall 1–0, with Leeds conceding their first goal in over ten hours of football.
+After the win, Millwall manager Neil Harris said, "The fact Millwall versus Leeds is a rivalry based on previous seasons adds to it, of course it does.
+It builds the atmosphere in the ground, both sets of supporters look forward to it, and a lot is said in the press about it.
+It is important we give our fans bragging rights."
 In the return fixture at Elland Road on 20 January 2018; Millwall beat Leeds 4–3, the highest ever scoring game between the sides.
 In a highly eventful match, Leeds came back from 0–2 and a man down after their captain Liam Cooper was sent-off to lead 3–2, but two late goals in the final two minutes gave Millwall their third league double over Leeds and first away win of the season.
-The sides played out a 1-1 draw at the Den the following season, with Jed Wallace giving the Lions the lead just after half-time, and a late equaliser by Jack Harrison in the 89th minute sharing the points.
+The sides played out a 1–1 draw at the Den the following season, with Jed Wallace giving the Lions the lead just after half-time, and a late equaliser by Jack Harrison in the 89th minute sharing the points.
 Leeds won the return fixture at Elland Road 3–2.
 Millwall twice took the lead, but a Pablo Hernández double secured all three points for the Whites.
 In the 2019–20 season, managerless Millwall won 2–1 at home against Leeds, their eighth victory in the last ten games against Leeds at the Den.
 A penalty from Jed Wallace and a goal from Tom Bradshaw gave Millwall a two-goal lead, before Ezgjan Alioski pulled a goal back for Leeds.
 Gaetano Berardi was sent off for Leeds, his seventh red card for the club.
 In January 2020, Leeds came from behind to beat Millwall 3–2 at Elland Road.
 Millwall took a 2–0 lead in the first 23 minutes, with goals from Shaun Hutchinson and Jed Wallace.
 After half-time Leeds scored three goals in 15 minutes, with a brace from Patrick Bamford and Pablo Hernández scoring the other goal.
 At the end of the season, Leeds were promoted to the Premier League as champions and Millwall finished eighth.
-For the first time since the 2016–17 season, the two sides won't play in the same league.
+Leeds spent three seasons in the Premier League, before being relegated back into the Championship.